Do you have a business idea with the potential to trade online? This guide explains how to get your online business started.

 As a business owner, you need to ensure your business is tax registered.

-Sole Traders need to register for Income Tax and Limited Companies need to register for Corporation Tax.
+Sole Traders need to register for Income Tax, and Limited Companies need to register for Corporation Tax.
 This needs to be done before your business starts to invoice clients.

-If your business is applying for VAT, then you should know how to charge VAT.
+If your business is applying for VAT, you should know how to charge VAT.
 There are different guidelines depending on what you are selling and to whom.
 So, always seek professional advice before you register for VAT.

 6) Know what expenses you can claim